aserowy/thebook/SOLID principles/introduction.md

   - Guidelines for coding in object oriented and functional programming
   - Five principles to tackle different problems
   - Acronym was published by Robert C. Martin
+  - Mostly subjective
+  - Some people ride the cult train (like me)
+  - Even if it is cult, it is DAMN simple to programm SOLID!
 - Why should we use it?
   - Better readability
   - Enhanced fulfilment of expectations